Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 **Clients**
 When using authorization servers, the authorization server issues the registered client a client identifier - a unique string representing the registration information provided by the client.
 The client identifier is not a secret; it is exposed to the resource owner and MUST NOT be used alone for client authentication.
 The client identifier is unique to the authorization server.

-Authorization servers SHOULD NOT allow clients to choose or influence their client_id value.
+Authorization servers MUST NOT allow clients to choose or influence their client_id value.

 ### Authentication
 Authentication determines whether individuals and applications accessing APIs are really who they say they are.
 In the context of APIs, authentication is applicable to the *End-User*, i.e. the individual on behalf of whom API resources are being accessed, and to the *Client*, i.e. the application that accesses the API resources on behalf of the end-user.